Idaho State University Scholarships 2025–2026 | Automatic, Competitive & Hidden Awards

 Competitive Scholarship FAQ

 Why is this section blank?
-ISU does not publish central competitive merit scholarships beyond the automatic tiers, WUE, or Honors/departmental awards.
+ISU does not publish central competitive merit scholarships for freshmen beyond the automatic tiers, WUE, or Honors/departmental awards.
 Those will appear in later sections of this guide.

-So how do I maximize aid?
-Apply early for admission to secure automatic scholarships, and then check the Honors College and departmental pages for additional selective opportunities.
+How do I maximize aid?
+Apply for admission as early as possible to secure automatic scholarships, then consult Honors College and your academic department for additional selective opportunities.

 Are there outside options?
 Yes.
-Many ISU students supplement their automatic aid with private donor awards, national scholarships, and community-based funds.
+Many ISU students supplement with private donor scholarships and national or community-based funds.
+Use the ISU BOSS portal (Bengal Online Scholarship System) for departmental and interest-based awards.

 💎 Hidden Gem Scholarships

-Beyond the automatic and competitive awards, Idaho State offers several niche programs that can quietly make a big difference for certain groups of students.
-These often come through identity-based aid, ROTC, or research and service opportunities.
+Beyond automatic and competitive awards, Idaho State offers several niche programs that can make a big difference for certain groups of students.
+These are often identity-based, ROTC, or completion/service-focused grants accessed via the BOSS portal or by separate application.

 Hidden Gem FAQ